jaolsen7/commerce-sequelize-api/README.md

 ## Credits

-I would like to thank my professory John(@median-man) as well as my fellow classmate David Luu (@maestroluu).
+I would like to thank my professor John(@median-man) as well as my fellow classmate David Luu (@maestroluu).